reznikmm/issa/README.md

 # issa

-A commenting server similar to Disqus
+A commenting server similar to Disqus.
+This is clone of [Isso](https://isso-comments.de/) in Ada.

+## UNDER CONSTRUCTION!